rails/rails/guides/source/active_record_basics.md

 -----------

 Active Record allows you to validate the state of a model before it gets written into the database.
-There are several methods that you can use to check your models and validate that an attribute value is not empty, is unique and not already in the database, follows a specific format, and many more.
+There are several methods that allow for diffrent types of validations.
+For example, validate that an attribute value is not empty, is unique, is not already in the database, follows a specific format, and many more.

 Methods like `save`, `create` and `update` validate a model before persisting it to the database.
 When a model is invalid these methods return `false` and no